Skip to main content

 • Inflammation from infectious (hepatitis Bhepatitis C) or non-infectious causes (chemical or autoimmune hepatitis)

-• Tumors, benign and malignant (liver cancer)
+• Tumours, benign and malignant (liver cancer)

 • Metabolic disorder